 We live in a world where simple isn’t good enough.
 It’s not going to get us places, or that’s what we think.

-But We Also Live In A World Where Simplifying Is Becoming Chic
+But We Also Live In A World Where It’s Possible To Simplify Everything Now

 Thankfully, because of the advent of minimalism, and because of so much illness, and stress due to overcomplicated lives, people all over the world are moving back to simple.
 They are sick and tired of spending all of their time, money, energy, and most importantly, health, on complicated issues, and situations.

-People want to come back to basis.
+People want to come back to basics.
 That’s why tiny homes are becoming popular, minimalism is on the rise, and veganism is growing at an exponential rate.

 Less is more.